From the Blog Series: How to Create Content for the Modern Learner

 Without a content maintenance policy, organizations risk perpetuating outdated and inaccurate content.
 Determine how often content should be reviewed.

-Policy guideline examples:
+Content management policy guideline examples:

 - Content scheduled for annual review: HR Compliance, Leadership Development, Personal Effectiveness, Corporate Strategy